 If you have two majors that would result in two different types of degrees, for example a Bachelor of Arts from the College of Business and Economics and a Bachelor of Science from the College of Science and Engineering, you will receive two diplomas – one for the BA and one for the BS.

 You may order a replacement diploma for $45 by filling out the Diploma Replacement Form.

-NOTE: Replacement diplomas will bear the signatures of the current University President, Provost, Dean and Trustee and have the words "Replacing the original document issued by Western Washington University" printed at the bottom.
+NOTE: Replacement diplomas will bear the signatures of the current University President and Chair of the Board of Trustees; and have the words "Replacing the original document issued by Western Washington University" printed at the bottom.

 Paying for your replacement diploma: